dr-leo/pandaSDMX/description.rst

 Step 1: Instantiate a 'Client' for Eurostat
 --------------------------------------------

 To instantiate an SDMX Client for Eurostat, we use the factory function 'client'.
-It simply takes a name of a known SDMX provider and passes the hard-coded parameters in 'pandasdmx.providers' to the 'Client' class's constructor.
+It takes a name of a known SDMX provider and passes the parameters hard-coded in 'pandasdmx.providers' to the 'Client' class's constructor.
+Its second argument will be the filename of the SQLite database for the dataflows table.

 >>> from pandasdmx import client